QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/simulation.rst

 * **External Loading File**: A user defined loading timeseries can be applied to the turbine during simulation via this file format, multiple loading timeseries may be appended into a single file.
 The nomenclature in the file is as follows:

 .. code-block:: console
+	:caption: : The scheme of an external loading file

 	<SensorName> <localflag>
 	<time1> <fx1> <fy1> <fz1> <mx1> <my1> <mz1>